Opportunities to engage

 One of the essential steps for reducing global warming in the near term is reducing the emission of short-lived climate pollutants such as methane.

 Governments at the national, regional and city levels are finding that ZEVs can support them in a green recovery from the COVID-19 crisis.

-Actions to Celebrate
+Actions to celebrate

+RE100 members are leading on fulfillment.
 At least 38 RE100 members reported accounting for 100% of their US electricity needs with renewables.